AmitavaDatta2004/AmitavaDatta2004/README.md

 - 📫 How to reach me ... --->

 - # **Amitava Datta** 🌟
-*B.Tech 2nd Year Student at Techno Main Salt Lake*
+*B.Tech 2nd Year Student of CSE-AIML at Techno Main Salt Lake*

 ---